mavi888/react-shop-app/README.md

 - NodeJS 16.x installed
 - A container running a Mongo instance.
 Check [this tutorial](https://luturol.github.io/docker/mongodb/Using-MongoDB-with-Docker) for more.
-- A container running ZipKin for showing the OpenTelemetry traces.
-Check [this tutorial](https://blog.shalvah.me/posts/a-practical-tracing-journey-with-opentelemetry-on-node-js) to learn more.

 ## Run this demo locally